Armalite/lets-try-materialize/README.md

 # Run the DBT Models

- - You can the dbt models with `make dbt-run`
+ - You can run the dbt models with `make dbt-run`

 # Explore Materialize models
 This repository comes with a `Makefile` that contains many targets that perform Materialized commands for you, without you needing to first connect to the Materialized console.